A History of Wisbech

 Rapeseeds

 In 1549 Wisbech was incorporated.
 That is, it was given a corporation and a mayor.
-The corporation could own property, sue people and make by-laws.
+The corporation could own property, sue people, and make by-laws.

 However, like all towns in those days, Tudor Wisbech suffered from outbreaks of the plague.
 There was a severe outbreak of plague in Wisbech in 1587.
-During the civil war between king and parliament (1642-1646) Wisbech was in the center of the parliamentary area.
+During the civil war between the king and parliament (1642-1646), Wisbech was in the center of the parliamentary area.
 Although earthwork defenses were built around the town Wisbech escaped fighting.
 However, in 1655 Wisbech suffered another severe flood.

 In the mid-17th century, the Bishop’s palace was replaced by a mansion.
 A man named Thomas Thurloe built it.
 He was Oliver Cromwell’s secretary of state.